Fire Risk Assessment

 There are software products on the market, which offer different methods of logging fire risk assessments.
 However, most fire risk assessment applications produce some version of the PAS 79 Pro-forma.
 There is nothing wrong with a Pro-forma; it's a great start, but what about capturing the nuances that occur?

 Where do you record a hazard that has compliant and non-compliant occurrences in differing areas of the building or where there are similar questions that will duplicate findings and actions?
-At Risk Warden, we believe that Risk Assessors should log these occurrences as they walk around the building in real-time.
+We believe that Risk Assessors should log these occurrences as they walk around the building in real-time.

 The Risk Warden software is flexible; you can create templates bespoke to your requirements or use one of the pre-installed templates based on PAS79 and edit it to your needs.
 Ditch the paper Pro-forma and go digital; Risk Warden can help you assess and manage your risk without the complicated, lengthy process; let us do the work!